List of Mad Men characters: Duck Phillips

 Herman "Duck" Phillips (Mark Moses) was director of account services for a time at Sterling Cooper.
 In the Season 1 episode "Indian Summer", when Don Draper is made partner in the wake of Roger Sterling's heart attack, Bert Cooper gives Draper the authority to appoint a new head of account services.
 At the end of the Season 1, Draper brings in Phillips, who is looking for a job after alcoholism and an extramarital affair ended his career at Y&R's London office.
 Phillips appears to be a recovering alcoholic whose ex-wife and children are moving on with their lives.
 Phillips immediately challenges Sterling Cooper to broaden their clientele, seeking to attract airlines, automobile manufacturers, and pharmaceuticals.

 At the beginning of Season 2, Phillips pushes the agency to hire younger creative talent, a move Draper resists.
-He also pushes Cooper to pursue American Airlines in the wake of that airline's very public Flight 1 plane crash, forcing Draper to break his word and cut loose a client, Mohawk Airlines, in order to pursue the larger American Airlines.
-This event is emblematic of the subsequent relationship between the two: despite the fact that he risked Pete Campbell's revealing his true identity to get Duck hired, Don clashes with Duck throughout the season, as Don's belief in loyalty to both clients and employees is at odds with Duck's pragmatic and utilitarian approach to business.
-He also continues to struggle to stay sober, going so far as to abandon his family's dog, which his children have left with him after informing him that their mother is remarrying and their new step-father does not want a dog, to avoid painful memories.
+He also pushes Cooper to pursue American Airlines in the wake of that airline's very public Flight 1 plane crash, forcing Draper to break his word and abandon a client to pursue the larger American Airlines.
+This event is symbolic of the subsequent relationship between the two; Don got Duck hired despite the risk of Pete Campbell's revealing his true identity, but he clashes with Duck throughout the season, as Don's belief in loyalty to clients and employees is at odds with Duck's pragmatic and utilitarian approach to business.
+Duck also continues to struggle to stay sober, going so far as to abandon his family's dog, which his children have left with him after informing him that their mother is remarrying and their new step-father does not want a dog, to avoid painful memories.
 At the end of Season 2, frustrated with his failure to make partner, Phillips goes to some of his former London colleagues to arrange a merger of Sterling Cooper with the British firm Putnam, Powell & Lowe, which wants to establish a New York office.
-The merger is successful, but one of the PP&L executives, St. John Powell, goads Duck into drinking alcohol to seal the deal, which breaks his sobriety.
-Phillips is named president of Sterling Cooper, but he badly miscalculates his triumphant moment because he does not realize that Don does not have a contract, leading Don to walk out when Duck's new demands as president are too odious to Don.
+The merger is successful but one of the PP&L executives, St. John Powell, goads Duck into drinking alcohol, which breaks his sobriety.
+Phillips is named president of Sterling Cooper but he badly miscalculates his triumph because he does not realize that Don does not have a contract, leading Don to walk out when Duck's new demands as president are too odious to Don.
 Duck then embarrasses himself in a drunken rant against Don, securing his own dismissal.

 During Season 3, it is revealed Duck, apparently sober once more, is now working at Grey, another New York agency.
-He tries unsuccessfully to poach Pete and Peggy from Sterling Cooper, which leads to a sexual relationship with Peggy.
+He fails to poach Pete and Peggy from Sterling Cooper, which leads to a sexual relationship with Peggy.
 They are in bed together when they learn of John F. Kennedy's assassination on November 22, 1963.